If you’d like to buy a used car in Poland, and tremble at the thought of getting ripped off, you’re in the right place.

 This experience with the Skoda Superb makes it very unlikely that I’d be able to go out and buy a used car in Poland in the future.

-Two days later, I went out and bought a “new” 2020 Ford Kuga at a very attractive price.
+In fact, I went out and bought a “new” 2020 Ford Kuga at an authorised Ford dealer a few days after giving up on the Skoda Superb.
 Basically, I bagged an unused car at the price of a very good second-hand car.

 All in all, it’s a dog-eat-dog world out there.
 Unfortunately, you have to have a “I don’t believe anyone” mindset in this day and age.